stolostron/multicluster-role-assignment/README.md

 ### Common Issues

 1. **Role assignments not appearing on target clusters**:
+   - Verify the referenced Placement resources exist in the correct namespace
+   - Check that PlacementDecisions have been created with selected clusters
    - Verify the target clusters are registered as ManagedClusters
    - Check the operator logs for connection issues
-   - Ensure the specified cluster names match the ManagedCluster names

 2. **Permission denied errors**:
    - Verify the operator has the necessary RBAC permissions